Live Casino Guide 2026

 Players stay longer.

-More bets = more exposure to house edge
+More bets create more exposure to the house edge.

 This is one of the biggest hidden risks.